DevMateodmnz/mern-ecommerce/README.md

 Currently, there are no automated tests configured for this project.

 ## Deployment
-The backend is configured for deployment on Vercel using the `vercel.json` configuration file.
+The backend is configured for deployment on Vercel using the `vercel.json` configuration file

 For production deployment, build the frontend and serve it with a static server or integrate with the backend.